 Our interest expense, net increased by \$4 million, or 3% to \$142 million for the fiscal year ended September 30, 2019 from \$138 million for the fiscal year ended September 30, 2018.
-This was primarily driven by the higher debt balance from the issuance of the 3.625% Secured Notes during the current year, offset by lower interest rates as a result of refinancing transactions and redemption activity.
+This was primarily driven by the higher debt balance from the issuance of the 3.625% Secured Notes (as defined later in this Annual Report) during the current year, offset by lower interest rates as a result of refinancing transactions and redemption activity.